Network Firewall Price: Comparing Security Costs

 Another helpful way to assess network firewall needs is by use case.
 Network firewalls with next-generation firewall capabilities are often employed for use cases such as reducing complexity, delivering encrypted cloud access, and deploying intent-based segmentation—some or all of which likely will apply to your organization.

-When considering a network firewall security price, it should also include the cost to operate and maintain it.
+When considering a the price of hardware firewall, it should also include the cost to operate and maintain it.
 Total cost of ownership (TCO) for a network firewall, whether physical, virtual, or cloud-delivered, includes these considerations:

 If there’s one area where many organizations underestimate TCO, it’s in management.
 The industry has a shortage of skilled and experienced security professionals, and all organizations have to weigh the benefits of manual and human-delivered management against the savings and flexibility provided by automation.
 Either way, businesses should consider the time and resources required to properly deploy and maintain network firewalls.
 Total TCO can be greatly affected by miscalculating this factor.